1cornerstone/Node-Regrex/Readme.md

          example:  08100001111

-you can pull request and add more functions to the lib
+you can pull request and add more functions to the lib , also make sure you write test